 American Express has officially launched the American Express® Green Card, which replaces the American Express Choice Card.
-The Green Card is the only card that's a part of American Express' valuable Membership Rewards program without an annual fee.
+The Green Card is the only no-annual-fee card that's a part of American Express' valuable Membership Rewards program, making it a great card for Canadians.

 In this post, I'll offer an early review of the American Express Green Card, including its features, benefits, and how it stacks up against American Express' other cards in Canada.

 Features & Benefits of the American Express Green Card

 |Welcome Bonus||10,000 Membership Rewards® points when you charge $1,000 in purchases to your Card in the first 3 months of Cardmembership|

 |Transfer rate to frequent flyer and other loyalty programs||1:1|